-Switches 7 and 8 - Cooling Blower Speed Adjustment - The unit is shipped from the factory with the DIP switches positioned for NORMAL (no) adjustment.
-The DIP switches may be positioned to adjust the blower speed by +10% or -10% to better suit the application.
-Table 12 provides blower speed adjustments that will result from different switch settings.
+Switches 7 and 8 - Cooling Blower Speed Adjustment

+- The unit is shipped from the factory with the dip switches positioned for NORMAL (no) adjustment.
+The dip switches may be positioned to adjust the blower speed by +10% or -10% to better suit the application.
+Table 15 below provides blower speed adjustments that will result from different switch settings.
 Refer to blower performance tables for corresponding cfm values.